harindaka/DotnetScriptX/README.md

 ## Application Configuration

 You can manage configuration settings using `appsettings.json` files in the usual way with support for environment specific overrides as well.
-To add a setting
+To add a setting,

-1. Edit the provided `appsettings.json` and place your settings as json objects.
+1. Edit the provided `appsettings.json` and place your settings as a json object.
 2. Change the provided `AppSettings` class to match.
 3. Inject the `AppSettings` type into your command as a constructor parameter.
 Voila!
 Type safe application settings for your script!